Plains and Sierra Miwok: Culture

 The Plains and Sierra Miwok lived by hunting and gathering, and lived in small local tribes, without centralized political authority.
 They are skilled at basketry and continue the traditions today.

 Religion

 The original Plains and Sierra Miwok people world view included Shamanism.
-One form this took was the Kuksu religion that was evident in Central and Northern California, which included elaborate acting and dancing ceremonies in traditional costume, an annual morning ceremony, puberty rites of passage, shamanic intervention with the spirit world, and an all-male society that met in subterranean dance rooms.
+One form this took was the Kuksu religion that was evident in Central and Northern California, which included elaborate acting and dancing ceremonies in traditional costume, an annual mourning ceremony, puberty rites of passage, shamanic intervention with the spirit world, and an all-male society that met in subterranean dance rooms.
 Kuksu was shared with other indigenous ethnic groups of Central California, such as the Pomo, Maidu, Ohlone, Esselen, and northernmost Yokuts.
 However, Kroeber observed less "specialized cosmogony" in the Miwok, which he termed one of the "southern Kuksu-dancing groups", in comparison to the Maidu and other northern California tribes.

 Traditional narratives

 The record of myths, legends, tales, and histories from the Plains and Sierra Miwok is one of the most extensive in the state.
 These groups participate in the general cultural pattern of Central California.